Responsible Gambling Policy

 ◆ Prevent gambling from being a source of crime and disorder, being associated with crime or disorder or being used to support crime.

-While entering any lottery operated by the National Osteoporosis Society is a great way to support our work, we have in place the following policy to ensure people take part in our lotteries responsibly.
+While entering any lottery operated by the Royal Osteoporosis Society is a great way to support our work, we have in place the following policy to ensure people take part in our lotteries responsibly.

 Fair and open draws